Zevell/teratoolbox-discord-bot/README.md

-# teratoolbox-discord-bot
+# Teratoolbox Discord Bot
- A bot for the teratoolbox Discord server
+ A bot for the teratoolbox Discord server.

+# Requirements
+ All requirements should be installed by running the following command in the root directory of the bot.
+> npm install .